WPI Global Research Data Platform

 team photo

-Lots of context switching, data fragmentation, and export/compatability issues.
+Lots of context switching, data fragmentation, and export/compatability issues between platforms.

 USER RESEARCH